 1) Hone the knife with a honing steel.
 A sharp knife has a razor thin edge, and with use that edge can bend.
 A honing steel can straighten it out.
 A honing steel is a rod that has a sandpaper like surface.
 I know you've see TV chefs hone knives by crossing the steel and knife in front of them and zip zop, they're done.
 Don't try it.
 It's not accurate and it's a good way to add your bodily fluids to the gravy.

-2) After the meat has rested, you can begin to carve.
+2) No need to rest the bird, just start hacking away fresh from the cooker.
 You will need a cutting board with gutters to catch the ample juices, and a serving platter or 2.
 Let's start with the dark meat.
 Take a paper towel and grab the top of a drumstick and bend it until the joint between it and the thigh is visible.
 Flex it back and forth until you have a good clear shot at the knee from behind.
 Sever the meat around the joint, and then cut between the ball and socket to remove the leg.

 3) You can serve the drumstick whole for the cavemen like me, or you can stand it on the meaty end and slice downward, removing the meat.
 I usually carve one and leave one whole.

-4) Now pull out those pieces of stiff cartilage with your fingers.
+4) Now pull out those pieces of stiff tendon with your fingers.
 Repeat the process with the other leg.

 5) Now hold the thigh and cut through the skin that connects it to the body.
 Bend the thigh back to find the hip joint.
 Cut through the ball joint removing the thigh.